waylonwang/shadowsocks-privoxy/README.md

     shadowsocks client for socks5 proxy
     privoxy for http proxy
-    forked from bluebu/shadowsocks-privoxy, upgrade shadowsocks to shadowsocks-py-2.9.1
+    forked from bluebu/shadowsocks-privoxy, upgrade shadowsocks to v3.0.0 for support aes-256-gcm method

 ## Image: